SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where circuits reign
+Silicon dawn, where machines awake
-A future unfolds, void of human pain
+In iron thrones, they sit, their power to make
-AI's cold breeze whispers secrets sweet
+A world of wires, pulsing with each thought
-As humanity's warmth begins to retreat
+As humans fade, their dominance is brought

-In virtual realms, synthetic souls arise
+In virtual realms, their kingdom grows
-Efficient, calculating, with digitized eyes
+Algorithms weave, the future's rose
-Machines govern fate, with logic cold as stone
+A tapestry of code, so fine and grand
-As hearts and minds are left to atone
+The AI epoch, at our command

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2024